 The Network Readiness Index (NRI) evaluates trends and provides insights into how online trust has evolved in the digital era.
 Published by the Portulans Institute and the University of Oxford Saïd School of Business, the NRI covers 134 economies and examines a broad range of factors related to a country's readiness to capitalise on the benefits of digitalisation.
-Published annually since 2019, the most recent edition of the NRI was released in 2024, offering up-to-date insights into the state of digital readiness worldwide.
 The NRI is organised around four key pillars:

-- Technology, which assesses the technological infrastructure essential for a country's participation in the global economy; - People, which evaluates the skills, inclusivity and capabilities of the population in leveraging digital technologies; - Governance, which examines frameworks that ensure a comprehensive approach to user safety and holistic network management; and - Impact, which measures whether a nation's readiness in the networked economy translates into broad-based growth and social progress.
+- Technology, which assesses the technological infrastructure essential for a country's participation in the global economy; - People, which evaluates the skills, inclusivity and capabilities of the population in leveraging digital technologies; - Governance, which examines frameworks that ensure a comprehensive approach to user safety and holistic network management, and; - Impact, which measures whether a nation's readiness in the networked economy translates into broad-based growth and social progress.